What is the Pupil Premium Grant?

 - Registered on the school census as having been adopted from care or leaving care under a special guardianship or residence order.

-Expenditure for these pupils has included amounts allocated towards:
+Expenditure for these pupils has previously included amounts allocated towards:

-- Early interventions for targeted pupils & support materials
+- Early learning interventions for pupils & support materials

 - Nurture provision

 - Assisted places at holiday sports academy

 - Assisted places at enrichment activities e.g. dance lessons, music lessons, horse riding